n0vedad/lcdproc_g15/INSTALL.md

     --enable-drivers=g15,linux_input,debug  # Build available drivers
 ```

-For more options like setting backlights color please refer to the specific config file (lcdexec.conf, lcdproc.conf, LCDd.conf)
+For more options like setting backlight colors and RGB methods please refer to the specific config file (lcdexec.conf, lcdproc.conf, LCDd.conf).
+See [RGB Backlight Configuration](#rgb-backlight-configuration-g510-only) below.

 But it may not do what you want, so please take a few seconds to type: